Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 <a id="qumulo-support"></a>
 ### Qumulo-Support
-This is a static role that provides recommended privileges for the Qumulo Care team to access and support your cluster.
+This is a static role that provides recommended privileges for the Qumulo Care Team to access and support your cluster.
 It grants the following privileges:

 * Read access to most cluster configuration endpoints